Ghost Towns and Mines

 IMPORTANT INFO ABOUT EXPLORING OLD SITES!

 Access: Be aware that access to any of these sites may be restricted, and that the status of any site may change.
 What was accessible one year may be off-limits the next.
+In some cases I have received special access to property that is otherwise restricted.
 Please respect private property and “no trespassing” signs.

 Danger: Old or abandoned mines and buildings can be dangerous.
 Hazards run the gamut from minor issues such as stepping on rusted nails, to serious injuries and even death due to snake bites, collapsing structures, and unmarked, open mine shafts.
 Entering mines should be done only by those with the proper training and equipment.